View Notebook on Github

 Generate a Response Using the Retrieved Context

-Select the best matching result from your query results and use the OpenAI Chat Completions API to generate a final answer by combining the retrieved context with the original question.
+Select the best matching result from your query results and use the OpenAI Responses API to generate a final answer by combining the retrieved context with the original question.

 # Retrieve and concatenate top 3 match contexts.